flaneur2020/flaneur2020.github.io/exercises/gemm-tiled/README.md

 ## Why vecLib

 `cblas_sgemm` in `Accelerate` is the native Apple baseline that is available on M1/M2/M3 Macs through vecLib, so it is a more relevant comparison than MKL on macOS.
 The default table, CSV, and SVG now use unified wall time so vecLib and Metal are compared on the same timing basis.

+## Optimization takeaways

+- `4x4` register blocking is the first big step up from naive tiled kernels because each thread reuses loaded values across a small output patch instead of producing a single scalar.
+- Packing only `B` helps mostly by cleaning up global-memory access, but packing both `A` and `B` is the bigger jump because it lines up both operands with the kernel's `float4` access pattern.
+- The aligned-only kernels matter because they remove edge handling from the hot path and make the `k16` packed path more stable on large square problems.
+- Tile and threadgroup shape tuning is still one of the highest-value levers: `64x32x16` is currently the strongest general-purpose variant in many of the larger benchmark points.
+- Swizzle, pipeline, and buffer-mode changes are more situational here; they are useful experiments, but so far they have not beaten the simpler packed `A+B` hot paths as consistently as packing plus tile autotuning.

 ## Where to extend next